ShreyasPrabhu26/Moshify-Front-End/README.md

 ## 🚀 Key Features

-- **Swift Deployment**: Enjoy the convenience of deploying your website within a minute, allowing you to focus on your content and users.

 - **Custom Design**: Crafted from scratch using pure HTML and CSS, this project demonstrates the art of web design without the overhead of external dependencies.

 - **Captivating Imagery**: Enhance your website's aesthetics with a selection of stunning images that leave a lasting impression on your audience.